 Soft Case 3D Creative cartoon power bank

 Make your brand stand out by customizing a unique Power Bank for your company or clients.
-From the simple to the true one-of-a-kind, we carry an array of custom power banks, mobile chargers, and USB charging cables in a variety of size, materials, colors, and capacities.
+From the simple to the truly one-of-a-kind, we carry an array of custom power banks, mobile chargers, and USB charging cables in a variety of size, materials, colors, and capacities.
 Our portable mobile chargers and charging accessories are highly customizable; well suited for your company logo, name, or website URL.

 A perfect on-the-go solution for frequent travelers or businesses, our backup mobile chargers are specifically intended to work with all handheld products, Including All Android Smartphones,iPhones, MP3 Players, iPods, Tablets, iPads, and even Cameras.
 Hand out these personalized power banks at trade shows, conventions, and other industry gatherings to brand our business and promote your company.
 Your prospects will be delighted when they receive these sophisticated and highly practical promotional items.

 What is a Power Bank and what can they charge?

 How Power Banks Work Diagram Portable Power Banks are comprised of a special battery in a special case with a special circuit to control power flow.
 They allow you to store electrical energy (deposit it in the bank) and then later use it to charge up to a mobile device(withdraw it from the bank).
 Power Banks have become increasingly popular as the battery life of our beloved phones, tablets, and portable media players is outstripped by the amount of time we spend using them each day.
 By keeping a battery backup close by, you can top-up your device(s) while far from a wall outlet.

 The Power Banks we’re talking about are good for almost any USB-charged devices.
 Cameras, GoPros, Portable speakers, GPS systems, MP3 players, Smartphone and even some tablets can be charged from a Power Bank-practically anything that charges from USB at home can be charged from a Power Bank-you just have a remember to keep your Power Bank charged, too!